mknepprath/mknepprath.github.io/_posts/2014-11-30-pixel-portraits.md

     title: pixel portraits
 ---

-I (unfortunately) used to be a heavy deviantArt user and one day decided to create a series of animated avatars for me and my friends.
+I (unfortunately) used to be a heavy deviantArt user and decided to create a series of animated avatars for me and my friends.

 <p style="text-align:center;line-height:0">
 	<img class="possst nm" src="/images/pixel-portraits/michael137.gif" alt="pixel portrait of michael137" />